 - Exit ‘Edit Header’ mode (double-click on screen outside the page)

-Step 6: Add client and project information and your company info
+Step 6: Add client, project, and your company contact information

 In regular edit mode: